AgregoreWeb/agregore-ipfs-daemon/spec.md

 ### GET `/ipns/localhost[/<path>]`

-Does a 301 temporary redirect to the actual key address, for example `ipns://k2k4r8lm5pakezcj5cvqpik57twe4ds2sxikeue09ju6se765uvk9ilp`.
+Does a 302 Found redirect to the actual key address, for example `ipns://k2k4r8lm5pakezcj5cvqpik57twe4ds2sxikeue09ju6se765uvk9ilp`.
 If a path is included, that will be included in the redirect as well.
 If a key with that name doesn't exist, 404 will be returned.

 #### Query params
 - `key=some_name`: **Required**.
 This specifies the key you want by name